nlesc-nano/swan/README.rst

 Using the conda environment the following packages should be installed:

-- install deepchem_ and other dependencies:
+- install RDKit_ and H5PY_:

-  - ``conda install -y -q -c deepchem -c rdkit -c conda-forge -c omnia h5py deepchem=2.1.0``
+  - ``conda install -y -q -c pytorch -c conda-forge -c h5py rdkit`

+- install Pytorch_ according to this_ recipe

 .. _installation:

 Package installation